pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

    <td>
 <ul>
 <li>We need to refactor the whole application, which is impossible in a short period.
-<li>It’s a document database, so the application needs to build its own data validation logic.
+<li>It's a document database, so the application needs to build its own data validation logic.
 </li>
 </ul>
    </td>